aaltsys/doc-server3/install/03_zentyal.rst

 Documentation for Zentyal itself is found at http://doc.zentyal.org/en.

 ..
 Note:: Your server is administered with Zentyal using the Firefox web browser, and other browsers may not work correctly.
-Specifically, Microsoft's Internet Explorer does not conform to HTML5 standards and cannot be used to administer Zentyal.
+Specifically, versions of Microsoft's Internet Explorer which do not conform to HTML5 standards cannot be used to administer Zentyal.

 There are thee accepted ways to access Zentyal administration:

 + At the server console, login to the system as the administrator, or
 + At a local workstation, go to browser address https://__server.IP.address__, or
 + At a local workstation, go to browser address https://__hostname__.

-Login to Zentyal using your administrator ``__username__`` and ``__password__`` to perform the following initial configuration steps.
+Login to Zentyal using your administrator :kbdL`__username__` and :kbd:`__password__` to perform the following initial configuration steps.

 Module Status
 ==========================